nasa/mika/readme.txt

 # To Do

-- some tests fail - lda/hlda tests have issues with the folders they reference
 - __remove_words_in_pct_of_docs needs a test
 - trigram function shuffles word order
 - condense test files so you only have to run things once